Btlegge2021/BrianLegge-Portfolio/index.md

 ---
 [Population Map](https://btlegge2021.github.io/USA-Population-Map/)
 <img src="images/Population Map.PNG?raw=true"/>
 <p>Map displays population of each US State from 2010 to 2018.
-This map was created using D3</p>
+This map was created using D3.</p>
 ---
 [Zion National Park Map](https://btlegge2021.github.io/ZionNP-Map/)
 <img src="images/ZNPHome.png?raw=true"/>
 <p>Project Map for Zion National Park.
-Users can rate camp parks and submit dangerous animal sightings</p>
+Users can rate camp parks and submit dangerous animal sightings.</p>
-<P>Disclaimer: Some functionality on this map is not allowed so it is compatible with hosting</p>
+<P>Disclaimer: Some functionality on this map is not allowed so it is compatible with hosting.</p>
+<a href="https://www.youtube.com/watch?v=dQNZipvgGHk">Project Video</a>
 ---
 ### Resume
 [View Resume](/pdf/BrianLeggeResume.pdf)